gabe-san/book-library/README.md

 Use as future project template for ESLint & Prettier.
+Note: make a template repo excluding main.js, index.html, style.css.
+Run npm install within repo directory locally and you should be good to go.

 Setting up prettier
 1) npm install --save-dev --save-exact prettier in the repo you’re working on so on a per project basis